 Picking out a Dog Food

 First of all, we recommend (require for our puppy buyers) that you rule out all foods that are rated less than 4-stars on www.dogfoodadviser.com.
-The people who run this site are very knowledgable but they do not seem to be totally up-to-date with regard to a few new developments in canine nutrition.
-It does make a great starting place but we recommend further research.
+The people who run this site are very knowledgable.
+However, they do not seem to be totally up-to-date with regard to a few new developments in canine nutrition.
+It does make a great starting place, but we recommend further research.
 We often prefer food with grain because of the positive effects of fiber on the dog’s digestive tract.
 Many 5 star foods are rated as 5 stars because they have very high protein levels.
 Many dogs can handle these high levels in dry food, but some cannot and end up with loose stools.

 We at Summer Brook recommend foods high in meat-based proteins, some grain, minimal potatoes, and no vegetable proteins.
 Many grain-free products are excellent, but too many grain free companies are hiding the lack of meat protein by replacing it with vegetable proteins.

 For more information on choosing a dog food, see our How to Choose a Dog Food page.